 How does the cooling system of your car work?
 The coolant, which is a mixture of anti-freeze and water, is the one that absorbs the heat from the engine.
 It is drawn by the water pump from the radiator and is pumped through the engine block and the cylinder head to absorb the heat from the engine and its parts.
 It goes back to the receiving tank of the radiator through the radiator hose.
 The radiator has tubes that contain large amounts of water and has a fin area to allow outside air to pass through.
 As the coolant spreads over the top of the radiator tubes, it transfers heat to the air.

 The performance of your car is greatly dependent on your cooling system.
 No matter how gutsy its engine is, it can’t work normally without a cooling system.
 The engine can even be inutile in an instant if it overheats and all other auto parts under the hood can also be damaged.
 They could melt as the engine burns the fuel inside the combustion chamber and the pistons in the cylinder could expand extremely that they can no longer move to complete the whole process in the engine.

 Your car can possibly overheat as well.
 Engine overheating is one of the most common problems auto users encounter.
 You can avoid this by adding water to your radiator.
-So if you notice a problem on a particular part in your cooling system, consult the best auto mechanic in town.
+So if you notice a problem with a particular part of your cooling system, consult the best auto mechanic in town.
 But if you think the problem is worst, you may as well replace it right away.